vadeht/ProxyBuilder/README.md

 ## Usage
 Clone the repo, modify cards.txt with a decklist (a rip from tappedout is supported, but probably anything is supported).

-python3 ProxyBuilder.py
+python3 main.py

 ## Requirements
  - Requests
  - Scrython
  - Pillow
+ - ImageIO

 ## Examples
 See Examples folder for most recent best examples.
 Remember, this repo is currently early so the best examples aren't great.
+The examples contain the cards.txt and the resulting files.
+They are generated completely automatically.
+Magic!